Living & Studying in Salzburg

 The office telephone number is (43)(662) 8044 3080 and the fax number is (43)(662) 8044 3082.
 Should it be necessary to contact the administrative office prior to the commencement of the Salzburg program, Ms. Petra Bachleitner, On-Site Summer Program Coordinator, can be reached at these numbers and will be able to respond to questions or concerns.

-Professor Christine Manolakas is the On-Site Director of the Salzburg Summer Program.
-She can be contacted by email: firstname.lastname@example.org.
-Students will be given a local cell number on site that they can use to contact Professor Manolakas in an emergency.
+Professor John Sprankling is the On-Site Director of the Salzburg Summer Program.
+He can be contacted by email: firstname.lastname@example.org.
+Students will be given a local cell number on site that they can use to contact Professor Sprankling in an emergency.

 Contact Ly Lee, Summer Abroad Programs Coordinator